filesender/filesender/docs/index.md

 ### Features

 For a more detailed list of version 2.x features see the [v2.0 features page](v2.0/features/).
-The functionality of the 3.x alpha release are the same as the 2.x features but a new Bootstrap UI is used to present the site.
+For a more detailed list of version 3.x features see the [v3.0 features page](v3.0/features/).

 * light-weight server footprint, optimized for least possible dependencies
 * share arbitrarily large files from standard desktop environments, no client-side deployment required